infinum/ios-nuts-and-bolts/README.md

 <details>
 <summary><big><b>RxSwift</b></big></summary>
 <hr />

-Extensions for Observables and Singles which will make your reactive life a little easier.
+Extensions for *Observables* and *Singles* which will make your reactive life a little easier.

 <br/><br/>
 </details>

 <details>
 <summary><big><b>Foundation</b></big></summary>
 <hr />

-Wide range of useful extensions and computed properties covering many commonly used Foundation features: Arrays, Strings, Bools, Date, Optional etc.
+Wide range of useful extensions and computed properties covering many commonly used Foundation features: *Arrays, Strings, Bools, Date, Optional* etc.

 <br/><br/>
 </details>

 <details>
 <summary><big><b>UI</b></big></summary>
 <hr />

-Plenty of extensions of most used UI elements, along with reactive extensions to common UI types such as UIView, UIColor etc.
+Plenty of extensions of most used UI elements, along with reactive extensions to common UI types such as *UIView*, *UIColor* etc.

 <br/><br/>
 </details>

 <details>
 <summary><big><b>Viper interfaces</b></big></summary>
 <hr />

 Interfaces used for building your application using the VIPER architecture pattern.
-Its usage is explained in more detail in our Xcode templates github page (https://github.com/infinum/iOS-VIPER-Xcode-Templates).
+Its usage is explained in more detail in our [Xcode templates github page](https://github.com/infinum/iOS-VIPER-Xcode-Templates).

 <br/><br/>
 </details>